 Reports ↑ Back to top

-Store Owner reports are similar to WooCommerce Reports and located in the same location with an extra Vendors tab.
+Store Owner reports for Product Vendors are found in the legacy WooCommerce Reports and located in the same location, under the extra Vendors tab.

 Vendor reports are similar to the Store Owner, except they only see their own sales.

 Commission ↑ Back to top

 The Product Vendors Commissions page displays the commission of each product by order.
 Other info, such as commission/shipping/fulfillment status, is also included.